Miepee/Glenn/README.md

 ## Porting notes
 - Keep Game Maker: Studio documentation in mind, using any functions that only work on one OS or function differently on different OS could lead to the ports having unexpected behaviour or even crashing.
 - Use `/` for folder seperation, instead of `\`. `\` only works on Windows, `/` works on every OS.
+- Every OS except Android will only write and read from "lowercase" inside of `working_directory`.
+This means, that if you create a directory called `MyCoolDirectory` and read from it with Game Maker functions, it will actually create the directory `mycooldirectory` instead and read from there.
+This will only become a problem if you create files/folders *outside* of Game Maker.
+If you do so make sure that those are all in *lowercase*!
+As Windows is case-insensitive, it doesn't care for the case of files.

 ### Linux
 - Don't write to the asset folder.
 Linux is distributed as an AppImage, which makes that whole directory read only and such operations would lead to a crash.
 Create the files you need in `working_directory` on game boot if they don't exist, and then write to `working_directory` instead.
 This will create the files and read from them in `~/.config/<mygame>`.
 Do not ship those files in the asset folder if you're planning to write to them.